igiranezaa/requirement-analysis/README.md

 3. **Foundation for Design and Development:**
    Well-documented requirements provide a solid base for creating system designs, writing code, and planning tests, which ultimately leads to higher quality software and satisfied users.

+## Key Activities in Requirement Analysis

+Requirement Analysis involves several important activities to ensure that the software meets stakeholders' needs.
+The five key activities are:

+- **Requirement Gathering:**
+  Collecting information from stakeholders to understand their needs and expectations.
+Techniques include interviews, surveys, workshops, observation, and reviewing existing documentation.

+- **Requirement Elicitation:**
+  Refining and elaborating on the gathered information.
+Methods include brainstorming sessions, focus groups, and creating prototypes to help stakeholders visualize the system.

+- **Requirement Documentation:**
+  Recording requirements in a clear, structured format.
+This includes writing requirement specification documents, user stories, and use case diagrams for functional and non-functional requirements.

+- **Requirement Analysis and Modeling:**
+  Examining and prioritizing requirements based on importance and feasibility.
+This step may involve creating models like data flow diagrams or entity-relationship diagrams to better understand the system.

+- **Requirement Validation:**
+  Reviewing documented requirements with stakeholders to ensure accuracy and completeness.
+This includes defining acceptance criteria and maintaining traceability to ensure all requirements are addressed during development and testing.